sjiaire/cr-site-natacha/content/rental_houses/rustic-kimihurura.md

 This rustic residence is bright and airy.
 It has a cosy lounge, a modern kitchen with washer, 3 spacious bedrooms with closets, 2 beautiful bathrooms and a large patio with an amazing view.In addition, high speed internet is available!

-Outdoor, there is a mature garden, parking space and staff quarters.
+Outdoor, there is a large patio overlooking its mature garden, parking space and staff quarters.

 It is a welcoming home!